TeresaSaraSaji/TeresaSaraSaji/README.md

 # **Hello there!👋**
 I'm Teresa Sara Saji, an undergraduate pursuing Electronics and Computer Engineering.
-I am passionate about Data Science and Machine Learning.
-I am eager to explore and dive into the realms of machine learning.
-My journey is less about glamorous coding montages and more about wrestling with unruly datasets and taming the quirks of algorithms.
+I am passionate about Web Development.
+I am eager to explore and dive into the realms of it.
+My journey is less about glamorous coding montages and more about taming the quirks of algorithms.
 # About Me
 * 🎓Currently pursuing Electronics and Computer Engineering at Vit Chennai
 * 📊Data Science and Machine Learning Enthusiast